Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `management-nodes-rollout` stage.
 Refer to that table and any corresponding product documents before continuing to the next step.

 1. Perform the NCN storage node upgrades.
-This upgrades a single storage node first to test the storage node image and the upgrades the remaining storage nodes.
+This upgrades a single storage node first to test the storage node image and then upgrades the remaining storage nodes.

     **`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN storage nodes.
 The Argo workflow names will include the string `ncn-lifecycle-rebuild`.
     If monitoring progress with the Argo UI, remember to include these workflows.